gpaddis/timeslot/README.md

 [![Build Status](https://travis-ci.org/gpaddis/timeslot.svg?branch=master)](https://travis-ci.org/gpaddis/timeslot)

+**Warning: this library is in development and might change significantly before v1.0 is released.**

 ## Usage
 ### Creating a new timeslot
 **Timeslot** uses [Carbon](https://github.com/briannesbitt/Carbon) extensively.
 You can create a new timeslot passing it a Carbon instance, but you can also use a DateTime instance or a valid datetime string instead.
 The complete syntax is `new Timeslot($start, $hours, $minutes)`.